Microservices are an architectural style that structures an application as a collection of services that are:

 What does it depend on?
 A number of factors.

-In this article, I’ll examine seven languages I would consider for my next microservices project, and examine them in light of several factors, including technical considerations, social (ecosystem) considerations, and economic considerations.
+In this article, I’ll examine six languages I would consider for my next microservices project, and examine them in light of several factors, including technical considerations, social (ecosystem) considerations, and economic considerations.

-These seven languages were chosen based on the following factors:
+These six languages were chosen based on the following factors:

-3. Best in a particular class (for example: Haskell is not high in absolute popularity, but among functional language advocates, it is high; Ballerina is an early niche language, but demonstrates the power of network-level abstractions).
+- Best in a particular class (for example: Haskell is not high in absolute popularity, but among functional language advocates, it is high).

 Java